poyashad/display-aws-amplify-env-vscode-extension/README.md

-# Display Current AWS Amplify Environment
+# AWS Amplify Environments

-This extension displays the AWS Amplify environment.
-It makes it easy for you to see which environment you are currently working in.
+This extension displays the current name of the local Amplify environment in the status bar of VS code.
+If you click on the extension in the status bar, you can change the environment graphically.
+This extension also notifies you with an information message when you change the environment.

 ## Setup